racoonraduggy12/linux-clock-hud/README.md

 # linux-clock-hud
-A tiny little linux clock hud that disapears 1.5 seconds after launch.
+A tiny little wayland clock hud that disapears 1.5 seconds after launch.

 Meant to be launched using a keybind for tiling window managers. (requires python3)